Wieland (novel)

 Wieland: or, The Transformation: An American Tale, usually simply called Wieland, is the first major work by Charles Brockden Brown.
 First published in 1798, it distinguishes the true beginning of his career as a writer.
 Wieland is sometimes considered the first American Gothic novel.
-It has often been linked to Caleb Williams by William Godwin.
-Godwin's influence is clear, but Brown's writing is unique in its style.
-Wieland is often categorized under several subgenres other than gothic fiction, including horror, psychological fiction and epistolary fiction, which are listed at Project Gutenberg.
+Wieland is often categorized under several sub-genres including gothic fiction, horror fiction, psychological fiction and epistolary fiction, which are listed at Project Gutenberg.
+Major themes include religious fanaticism, sensationalist psychology, and voice and perception.